Directed By: Michael Powell

 Yet it isn’t the director that makes Age of Consent a noteworthy film; it’s the appearance of a 22-year-old Helen Mirren, in what would be her first major motion picture role.
 As intriguing as she is beautiful, Dame Mirren’s talents are on full display even at this early stage of her career.

-But from the moment she first appears on-screen, her wet lavender dress clinging to her so tightly that it leaves little to the imagination, Helen Mirren steals the movie right out from under her more experienced cast mates, portraying Cora as a simple, yet resourceful girl who wants more out of life than the island can offer her (she runs a successful seafood operation, catching shellfish and selling it to a local market, then skims money off the top before handing the profits over to her grandmother).
+But from the moment she first appears on-screen, her wet lavender dress clinging to her so tightly that it leaves little to the imagination, Helen Mirren steals the movie right out from under her more experienced cast mates, portraying Cora as a simple, yet resourceful girl who wants more out of life than the island can offer her (Cora sells shellfish to a local market, and skims money off the top before handing the profits over to her grandmother).
 At first, Morahan is just another client, buying Cora’s crawfish and prawns, but as he gets to know her, he realizes there’s more to this girl than meets the eye, and hires Cora to model for him.
-A free spirit who has no problem stripping off her clothes, Cora proves the perfect subject for his art, and as the two spend more time together, their business arrangement slowly transforms into something much more substantial.
+A free spirit who has no problem posing in the nude, Cora proves the perfect subject for his art, and as the two spend more time together, their business arrangement slowly transforms into something much more substantial.

 With its gorgeous setting (it was shot on-location at Queensland’s Dunk island) and top-notch cinematography (including some impressive underwater scenes), Age of Consent is every bit as stunning as many of Powell’s more prestigious films.
 Toss a youthful Helen Mirren into the mix, convincing as both an innocent teen and a young woman in love, and you have a movie that approaches greatness.